 - Prepare for an increased interest in tested topics.

-Armed with your newfound knowledge about your child’s abilities, you will be able to use the information from Well Planned Start to plan your lessons with confidence.
+Armed with your newfound knowledge about your child’s abilities, you will be able to use the pre-assessment information from Well Planned Start to set goals and plan your lessons with confidence.